 Polypropylene Strapping

-Polypropylene’s high elongation and recovery properties make this product an excellent choice for a wide range of applications including palletizing, unitizing, carton closing, and bundling.
-This form of strapping comes in both hand and machine grade making polypropylene suitable to meet even large volumes of products.
+Polypropylene’s high elongation and recovery properties make this product an excellent choice for a wide range of applications, including palletizing, unitizing, carton closing, and bundling.
+This form of strapping comes in both hand and machine grade, making polypropylene suitable to meet even large volumes of products.

-If you need to secure light-weight materials that do not require, or would be damaged by a heavy-duty strap, then polypropylene strapping might be the best strapping material for you.
+If you need to secure lightweight materials that do not require or would be damaged by a heavy-duty strap, then polypropylene strapping might be the best strapping material for you.

 What Is the Difference Between Polyester Strapping and Polypropylene Strapping?

-Aside from tensile and breakpoint strength, there are some other key differences between polyester strapping and polypropylene strapping.
 Polyester strapping is usually glossy and smooth and can retain tension over a long period of time, making this a great product to use for storage.
 Polyester strapping material is more cost-effective than steel, but polypropylene strapping is the least expensive option out there.

-Polypropylene usually comes in a matte finish and is usually embossed or cut in a waffle-like design for better hold.
+Polypropylene usually comes in a matte finish and is typically embossed or cut in a waffle-like design for better hold.
 The low retained tension of polypropylene does mean that the strapping will often lose about half of its applied tension within an hour of being applied.
 This makes polypropylene the best option for delicate packages, but probably not the best choice for more heavy-duty loads.

 Complimentary Strapping Evaluation

-As a leading strapping supplier, Millennium Packaging is here to help you meet all your packaging needs.
-Our experienced and knowledgeable technicians are available to answer questions to help you choose the best strapping and strapping equipment that meets your needs.
+As a plastic strapping supplier, our experienced and knowledgeable technicians are available to answer questions to help you choose the best strapping and strapping equipment that meets your needs before you purchase.
 Reach out today!